ragingfragger/github-demo/README.txt

 - What makes it relevant for enterprise development versus side projects?

-## Demo in IntelliJ
+## Git Commands for your Projects
 - clone
-- branch
 - commit
 - push
 - pull

+# Git Commands for Collaboration
+- branch
 - creating pull requests
 - getting your code reviewed
 - merging
 - merge conflicts

-## Try it yourself
-[Here](https://www.jetbrains.com/help/idea/using-git-integration.html) is IntelliJ's documentation of their Git plugin.

 [Here](https://git-scm.com/docs) is the official Git documentation.
 This is where you'll look for any questions on commands via terminal.